Separate names with a comma.

 Yup.
 Or for more trivia, if you check the military usage, it's why it's not a good idea to drive a KIA.

-there are also flags that stand for each of the letters. in the maritime services there groups of flags that are combined and flown in the ships rigging to communicate msgs to other ships during a medical emergency, with books published in the various languages to translate the standardized msg. for example, if an english speaking vessel is assisting a french speaking vessel with an injured crewman, the french vessel would fly the appropriate flags for the type of injury that the patient has and without having to understand french, the english speaking crew will have an idea of the injury. with me so far? my favorite group of flags: Mike Kilo Foxtrot the meaning: patients penis is swollen and discharging
+ok, this is a long explanation, but worth it. there are also flags that stand for each of the letters. in the maritime services there groups of flags that are combined and flown in the ships rigging to communicate msgs to other ships during a medical emergency, with books published in the various languages to translate the standardized msg. for example, if an english speaking vessel is assisting a french speaking vessel with an injured crewman, the french vessel would fly the appropriate flags for the type of injury that the patient has and without having to understand french, the english speaking crew will have an idea of the injury. with me so far? my favorite group of flags: Mike Kilo Foxtrot the meaning: patients penis is swollen and discharging

 we occasionally flew MKF when we had been at sea for an extended time and were returning to port with the wives and girlfriends on the pier, kind of an inside joke for the bridge crew.